 Bayliner Element F16

-The Bayliner Element F16 MSRPs at a hair over $15,000 with a 60-horse Mercury four-stroke outboard and a trailer, and comes ready to fish out of the box.
+The Bayliner Element F16 MSRPed at a hair over $15,000 with a 60-horse Mercury four-stroke outboard and a trailer a few years ago, and came ready to fish out of the box.
 We like the Element M-hull design, which is extremely stable if a bit bumpy in rough water (what 16-footer isn’t?) and we love the fact that this is a wood-free, self-bailing boat.
 To get the complete story on this center console fishing boat, read our full Bayliner Element F16 Boat Review.
 To get the company line, visit Bayliner.
-Editor's Update: Since the publication of this article Bayliner stopped offering the fishing version of this model; the Element 16 can still be purchased in family trim (starting at $15,299) and the T18 Bay is a new fishing model built on the M-hull, starting at $21,999.
+Editor's Update: Since the publication of this article Bayliner stopped offering the fishing version of this model; the Element 16 can still be purchased in family trim (starting at $25,495) but you'll need to add rodholders and bring a cooler for your fish.
+Still coming in under our price bar, Bayliner currently offers the M15 built on the M-hull, starting at $17,915.

 BOTE Rover